lisamelton/video_transcoding/README.md

 The original AC-3 format is limited to 5.1 audio channels.
 This means that any 7.1 channel audio track, typically available on Blu-ray Discs, needs to be downmixed during transcoding.
 The advantage to Enhanced AC-3 is that it can support up to 13.1 audio channels, so no downmixing is necessary.

-I'll consider adding support once Enhanced AC-3 is available in an official HandBrake release.
+Unfortunately, Enhanced AC-3 output is currently limited to 5.1 audio channels in HandBrake development builds.
+I'll consider adding support once an Enhanced AC-3 feature without that limitation is available in an official HandBrake release.

 ### How do you assess video transcoding quality?